CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 ## Recommendations

 - It is recommended to avoid specifying NSO versions in the code, as the underlying NSO will be upgraded with newer releases.
+- As seen in the examples use environment variables when developing.
+  - `$NCS_DIR` is a handy environment variable.
+  - Use `env | grep -i ncs` to see the environment variables available by `ncs`.
+- The directory structure of the workspace matters, consider it when creating an example.

 ## FAQ